 My 2021 pick Valentine’s Day According to the 5 Love Languages- Gifts

-This one, I unfortunately cannot provide without knowing who the recipient is.
+Unfortunately, for this one, I cannot provide without knowing who the recipient is.
 It truly is completely dependent on the person.
 It has to be thoughtful.
 If all else fails, find a book relative to their hobby.
 Of course, if this person never reads- that will be a horrible gift, too.

 Honestly, I feel like the VERY OBVIOUS gifts are boring and thoughtless.
 I’m talking about perfume/cologne, wine… chocolate.
 Why are these thoughtless gifts meant to show love?
 We all receive love differently… and should give/consume in that way.
 Don’t fall for the commercialized wasteful seasonal gifts.
 If you are going to celebrate, do it to show love, appreciation, and care.